 - Return the cookies to the oven and let cook about 5-7 minutes, then take out, flip over and let cook until golden brown (another 5-10 minutes).

-- Remove from oven and let them cool.
+- Remove from oven and let them cool on the baking pan.

 Want more recipes like this delivered right to your inbox?
 Be sure to subscribe below and never miss a thing!